deficollective/defiscan/src/content/protocols/morpho.md

 In addition to that, morpho is also accessible through several interfaces such as [monarchlend](https://www.monarchlend.xyz), [summer.fi](https://summer.fi/borrow?protocol=morphoblue), [DefiSaver](https://app.defisaver.com/morpho), [Instadapp](https://defi.instadapp.io/metamorpho), and [Contango](https://app.contango.xyz/).

-> Accessibility score: L
+> Accessibility score: Low

 ## Conclusion

-The Morpho Ethereum mainnet protocol achieves Low centralization scores for the Chain, Upgradeability, Exit Window and Accessibility dimensions.
-However, it exhibits a High centralization risk score for its trusted Chainlink dependency.
-It thus ranks Stage 0.
+The Morpho Ethereum mainnet protocol achieves *Low* centralization scores for the Chain and Accessibility dimensions.
+The upgradeability of the `MORPHO` token that is not protected with a sufficient Exit Window or Security Council and its trusted Chainlink dependency result in *Medium* Upgradeability, Exit Window and Autonomy risks and Stage 1 decentralization.

-The protocol could reach Stage 2 by implementing validity checks and a fallback mechanism around the Chainlink oracle (or Chainlink adopting a Security Council setup for its own multisig account).
+The protocol could reach Stage 2 by transferring control over the `MORPHO` permissions to onchain governance with a sufficient Exit Window and implementing validity checks and a fallback mechanism around the Chainlink oracle (or Chainlink adopting a Security Council setup for its own multisig account).

 We further want to highlight the following observations which did not directly factor into the scoring:

-- ⚠️ The `MORPHO` token is upgradeable and mintable by a multisig account `morpho.eth` which does not meet our security council requirements.
-- ⚠️ The markets are created in a permissionless fashion, letting the creator almost free choice of the oracle used.
-Nohting prevents the use of malicious or centralized oracles.
-- ⚠️ The multisig `morpho.eth` can impact future vaults by allowing the use of new interest rate models and liquidation loan-to-value ratios.
+- ⚠️ Curators of Morpho Vaults are in control of critical permissions which can result in the loss of user funds and unclaimed yield.
+These permissions only have a direct impact on users in the respective vault and do thus not contribute to the centralization of the Morpho protocol.

-> Overall score: Stage 0
+> Overall score: Stage 1

 # Technical Analysis